Electric Penrose process in spherically symmetric regular black holes with and without a cosmological constant: Ay o n-Beato-Garc i a black hole

 \section{Ay\'{o}n-Beato-Garc\'{i}a black hole}

 The metric of the Ay\'{o}n-Beato-Garc\'{i}a (ABG) BH is \cite{Ayon-Beato:1998hmi, Ayon-Beato:1999kuh}

-This constitutes an exact, regular solution to a Einstein-nonlinear-electromagnetic field theory.
+This constitutes an exact, regular solution to an Einstein-nonlinear-electromagnetic field theory.
 The parameters $M$ and $Q$ correspond to the mass and the electric charge of the spacetime, respectively.
 The event horizon, denoted $r=r_h$, is given by the largest root of the equation $f(r)=0$.
-A horizon exists only when $|Q| \leq Q_{\rm ext} \approx 0.6341 M$, in which the metric describes a regular BH.
+A horizon exists only when $|Q| \leq Q_{\rm ext} \approx 0.6341 M$, for which the metric describes a regular BH.
 Asymptotically, the ABG BH behaves like the RN BH.
-However, in the small-$Q$ limit, its electric potential takes the form $A_t(r) \approx -\frac{Q}{r} - \frac{15 M Q}{4 r^2} +{\cal O} (Q^2)$, which differs from the RN case.
+However, in the small-$Q$ limit, its electric potential takes the form $A_t(r)=-Q/r-15MQ/(4r^2)+{\cal O}(Q^3)$, which differs from the RN potential $A_t^{\rm RN}(r)=-Q/r$.
 In what follows, we set $M=1$, such that all physical quantities are measured in units of $M$.
 Additionally, we take $Q>0$ without loss of generality.

-Based on Eq. (\ref{ElectricPotentialABG}), the profiles of $A_t(r)$ for different values of $Q$ are illustrated in Fig. \ref{At-r}.
+Based on Eq.~(\ref{ElectricPotentialABG}), the profiles of $A_t(r)$ for different values of $Q$ are illustrated in Fig. \ref{At-r}.
 Within the range $0 < Q \leq Q_{\rm ext} \approx 0.6341 M$, the potential $A_t(r)$ is a monotonically increasing function of $r$.
 Furthermore, it remains negative outside the horizon and approaches zero as $r \rightarrow \infty$.
 For a fixed $r$, $A_t$ decreases monotonically with increasing $Q$.

-As a consequence, Eq. (\ref{EffectivePotential}) implies that the existence of a negative-energy region outside the horizon requires the particle to carry a negative charge $q$.
+As a consequence, Eq.~(\ref{EffectivePotential}) implies that the existence of a negative-energy region outside the horizon requires the particle to carry a negative charge $q$.
 In other words, the particle must have an opposite charge sign to that of the BH.
 This is physically intuitive: the attractive potential between opposite charges is negative, whereas the repulsive potential between like charges is positive.
 Additionally, when $q<0$, a negative-energy region can always exist in the vicinity of the event horizon.
+For $\bar q<0$ and $A_t<0$, the term $-\bar q A_t$ in Eq.~(\ref{EffectivePotential}) is negative.
+Over the parameter range considered here, the nonlinear-electrodynamic correction makes the ABG potential more negative than the RN potential.
+It therefore lowers $V_{\rm eff}$ and moves the zero-energy surface outward.
+This is the direct physical origin of the larger ABG negative-energy region.